binary-tools

 The types below can be easily maped to C types, despite some implementation details:

-c single ASCII character 1 byte
+• 'c' - single ASCII character, uses 1 byte

-C single ISO-8859-1 character 1 byte
+• 'C' - single ISO-8859-1 character, uses 1 byte

-s ASCII string 1 byte per character
+• 's' - ASCII string, uses 1 byte per character

-S ISO-8859-1 string 1 byte per character
+• 'S' - ISO-8859-1 string, uses 1 byte per character

-L Unsigned 32-bit integers either 4 or 8 bytes
+• 'l' - 32-bit signed integer, uses either 4 or 8 bytes

-q 64-bit signed integers 8 bytes
+• 'q' - 64-bit signed integers, uses 8 bytes

-Q 64-bit unsigned integers 8 bytes
+• 'Q' - 64-bit unsigned integers, uses 8 bytes

 The non-standard type codes:

-u UTF-8 string 1 to 4 bytes per character
+• 'u' - UTF-8 string, may use 1 to 4 bytes per character

-U UTF-16 string 2 or 4 bytes per character
+• 'U' - UTF-16 string, may use 2 or 4 bytes per character

-V UTF-32 string 4 bytes per character
+• 'V' - UTF-32 string, uses 4 bytes per character

-N Unsigned 4-bit integers 1 byte per pair
+• 'N' - 4-bit unsigned integers, uses 1 byte per pair

-A 128-bit unsigned integers 16 bytes
+• 'A' - 128-bit unsigned integers, uses 16 bytes

-Y 256-bit unsigned integers 32 bytes
+• 'Y' - 256-bit unsigned integers, uses 32 bytes

-O 512-bit unsigned integers 64 bytes
+• 'O' - 512-bit unsigned integers, uses 64 bytes

-M 1024-bit unsigned integers 128 bytes
+• 'M' - 1024-bit unsigned integers, uses 128 bytes

 A format character may be preceded by an integral repeat count.
 For example, the format string '4h' means exactly the same as 'hhhh'.

-Repeat count numbers are just used for packing and unpacking functions pack(), unpack(), packTo() and unpackTo().
-The reading functions read() and readTo() use optional start and end params to specify a slice of the input buffer for reading, and writing functions write() and writeTo() always write the entire input array of values.
+The reading functions read() and readTo() do not use repeat count numbers; they use optional start and end params to specify a slice of the input buffer for reading.
+The writing functions write() and writeTo() always write the entire input array of values.

 Notice that while this module use some names and conventions based on Python's struct module, it is not a JavaScript re-implementation of Python's struct module, neither intends to be.
 Some types (like 'c') work in a different way than they do in Python, for example.
+Python's struct module was, however, heavily used to generate the datasets used to test this lib, along with other sources.

 Some considerations: